me3ishere/deathTokens/README.md

 ## Contributing

 Contributions to the DeathTokens plugin are welcome.
 Feel free to fork the repository and submit a pull request with your changes.

-License
+## License

-This plugin is licensed under the MIT license.
-See the LICENSE file for more information.
+This plugin does not have a license

 ## Disclaimer